slissner/elm-openapi-workshop/step-1.md

 * Second rule of thumb:
   * **OpenAPI** = Specification
   * **Swagger** = Tools for implementing the specification
-* Moreove, the **OpenAPI Initiative** involves more the 30 organizations from different areas of the tech world — including Microsoft, Google, IBM, and CapitalOne.
+* Moreover, the **OpenAPI Initiative** involves more the 30 organizations from different areas of the tech world — including Microsoft, Google, IBM, and CapitalOne.
 Smartbear Software, which is the company that leads the development of the Swagger tools, is also a member of the OpenAPI Initiative, helping lead the evolution of the specification.
-* Finally, there are has been a community fork in 2018 of `Swagger Codegen` – which is now called `OpenAPI Generator`.
+* Finally, there are has been a community fork in 2018 of `Swagger Codegen` – which is called `OpenAPI Generator`.
 The latter we will use in this workshop.
 Note: The elm client code generator is actively developed for `OpenAPI Generator`, while `Swagger Codegen` has not seen any activity for about a year (as of May 2019).

 See also:
 * https://swagger.io/blog/api-strategy/difference-between-swagger-and-openapi/
 * https://angular.schule/blog/2018-06-swagger-codegen-is-now-openapi-generator

+## (Go to step 2)[step-2.md]